Steps to cleaning and maintaining manikin equipment (for instructors)

 You should have a bottle of EPA registered and approved over-the-counter disinfectants, such as Lysol Disinfectant Spray or Max Cover Mist (EPA Reg No. 777-99 & 777-127), or use a 10:1 diluted solution (1 part bleach & 9 parts water) where you mix 12.8 ounces of bleach with 128 ounces of water.
 This is the weakest solution of disinfection recommended by the CDC that you can make at home.
 The solution breaks down the fatty bilayer that holds viruses and other germs.
 Keep this solution with you so that you can sanitize the equipment as recommended, before and after each use and when switching or sharing equipment between students.

 Equipment decontamination steps:

-- Wipe them down "vigorously" with a clean towel getting the bleach solution into the nose, ears, and other skin folds of the manikin.
+- Scrub and wipe them down "vigorously" with a clean towel getting the bleach solution into the nose, ears, and other skin folds of the manikin.
 Use as much of the solution and towels that you need to get the surface area clean.

 - Follow up by spraying the manikin with a mist of the bleach solution and letting that set until dry (surfaces are to be wet for at least 10 minutes to fully decontaminate).
 Remove and dispose of gloves.

-- Do these same steps (utilizing clean towels each time) when you switch out manikins and other equipment, such as bag valve masks and AED Trainers, between students.
+- Do these same steps (utilizing clean towels each time) when you switch out, or share, manikins and other equipment, such as bag valve masks and AED Trainers, between students.

 Remember to wear gloves when removing and disposing of the lung inserts and when cleaning and separating the one-way valves from the rescue masks, The reuseable masks should be cleaned with warm-hot soapy water and let dry between uses.
 Any masks that cannot be cleaned safely should be disposed of and replaced.